Bralor/netlab/README.md

 # Netlab
-Tool for defining the BIRD topology and its configuration.
+Tool for designing the BIRD topology and its configuration.
 <<<<<<< HEAD

 ## Content